just4developments/api-testing/lib/template/temp-project/read-me-first.md

 #Structure

-output/           : Test resut and APIs document will be export to here testcases/        : Your testcase file testcases/delcare : Your template api file
-_doc.js           : Declare your APIs document
-_main.js          : Global config for project
-_utils.js         : Declare your customize utils function _checker.js       : Declare your customize checkers
-_version.md      : Declare changes in the new APIs document
+output/             : Test resut and APIs document will be export to here testcases/          : Your testcase file (ext: .case.js) testcases/templates : Your template api file (ext: .temp.js) _doc.js             : Declare your APIs document _main.js            : Global config for project _utils.js           : Declare your customize utils function _checker.js         : Declare your customize checkers _version.md         : Declare changes in the new APIs document

 #How to run